- Electrical Products

 Electrical product safety in Ontario is governed by Regulation 438/07.
-The objectives of this regulation are:
+The objectives of this regulation are to ensure:

-- to ensure that electrical products do not present a serious product hazard;
+- electrical products do not present a serious product hazard

-- to ensure accountability for the safety of electrical products offered for sale
+- there is accountability for the safety of electrical products offered for sale

 On June 26, 2013, the Ontario government amended Regulation 438/07, removing obligations for mandatory reporting to ESA.
 The regulation has also been amended to include a consumer electrical product definition (consistent with the definition under the CCPSA), and to eliminate ESA’s authority to order notification to the public and require corrective action respecting consumer electrical products.